This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Tool-free assembly takes 10 minutes or less.
+• Tool-free assembly in minutes

 Cons